stoeps13/connections-doc/source/admin/admin/c_admin_common_sync_via_admin_commands1.md

 The following administrative commands synchronize user data between the application databases and the configured directory in your environment.
 They also log entries in the application\_nameUlcSyncCmd.log file that reports updated data items.

+!!! note
-**Note:** When Profiles is installed, do not generally use these commands.
+    When Profiles is installed, do not generally use these commands.
 Profiles automatically synchronizes user data with the application databases.
 There is a set of Profiles administration commands for synchronizing user data.
 However, you can use the commands described here to resolve situations where an application database needs to be corrected.
 For example, if synchronization occurs for all but one application and you have a mismatch in that application's database.

 Many of the synchronization commands have a matching preview command that shows you what the synchronization command does when you run it.
 For example, the FilesMemberService.previewSyncAllMembersByExtId command generates a log showing what the FilesMembersService.syncAllMemberByExtId command would do if you ran it.This preview can be useful when mismatches are suspected.
 The logs are in the standard logging directory for the server; for example, where the cluster'sSystemOut.log file is located.
 The log uses the following naming convention: application\_nameUlcSyncCmd.log.
 If the log file already exists, the new output is appended to the file.